adamstory/uniqlotechtest/README.md

 My response to the UNIQLO tech test.

+## How to view

+- Double click the index.html to open in browser.

 ## Notes on brief

 - User should: know when offer is live, what's on offer and how to get it.